pampush/fso2021-patientorFrontEnd/README.md

 # Patientor - frontend
-Look at that video which demostrates form interaction.
+Look at this video which demonstrates form in action.
 This form build with semantic-ui-react, formik, yup.
 I had to do some formik customizations to make it work with semantic-ui components.
 Note that the form is dynamic.

 https://user-images.githubusercontent.com/32041268/125266943-00101280-e30f-11eb-9b52-cec8e233dc58.mp4